 In the fitness industry, there’s no shortage of avenues to travel down.
 Whether you fall in the category of a powerlifter, Olympic lifter, or collegiate athlete, every adaptation you make comes with a cost.
 A powerlifter who’s peaking for a meet will likely resemble a penguin the way they walk.
 Explosive athletes like Olympic lifters and athletes are simply more prone to injury due to the nature of their sports.
-A while back, I sat down with Chi Bang to have a conversation about athletes of all kinds, the adaptations they make to get better at their respective sports, and why it’s a good idea for most people to keep their movement portfolio as diverse as possible.
+A while back, I sat down with Chi Bang to have a conversation about athletes of all kinds, the adaptations they make to get better at their respective sports.
+This is why you should diversify your movement portfolio.

 The Fault in Specialization Training